Jon Berti Preview, Player Props: Marlins vs. Phillies

-On Friday, Jon Berti (.273 slugging percentage in past 10 games, with no home runs) and the Miami Marlins face the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 7:05 PM ET.
+The Miami Marlins, including Jon Berti (.238 slugging percentage in past 10 games, including no home run), battle starter Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:05 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Dodgers.
+In his last game he had a hitless performance (0-for-3) against the Phillies.

 Jon Berti Game Info & Props vs. the Phillies